Colon Cancer In Teens: Symptoms, Causes, Treatment And Risk Factors

 What Are The Causes Of Colon Cancer In Teens?

-Most patients did not have a relevant past medical or family history, with the suggestion that these cases arise as a result of spontaneous genetic mutation.
+Most patients do not have a relevant past medical or family history, suggesting that it arise as a result of spontaneous genetic mutation.

 The cancer cells continue to multiply and invade the healthy tissues surrounding it.
 The cells may also metastasize (move) from the site of origin to other parts of the body via blood or lymph.